christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 etc., were all under the suzerainty of Aryan Iranian-Scythian elites since at least the 17th century BC and their base of operation was on the Bosphorus river.

--Western Rome in Italy was a phantom empire invented by the Vatican.
+-Western Rome in Italy is a phantom empire that was invented by the Vatican.
 Western Rome was built during the Renaissance period.
 The original Rome (in Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon)) was located on the Bosphorus.

 -Asander, king of Bosphorus aka Julius Caesar was also Ptolemy XI Alexander II, Cleopatra's uncle, but he took on numerous other regional aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
 Mark